Engineering Arbitrary Hamiltonians in Phase Space: Examples

 \subsection{Sharp-boundary well}

-Next, we demonstrate that our method allows to engineer wells with a sharp boundary in phase space.
+Next, we demonstrate that our method allows us to engineer wells with a sharp boundary in phase space.
 For concreteness we choose an elliptical shape, i.e. $H^{(T)}_Q(x,p)=-\beta$ inside the white dashed line in Fig.~\ref{Figures-EllipticalPotential}(a) and $H^{(T)}_Q=0$ otherwise.
-In the classical limit $\lambda\to0$, our method allows to find a closed form solution for $V(x,t)$ (see Appendix~F).
+In the classical limit $\lambda\to0$, our method allows us to find a closed-form solution for $V(x,t)$ (see App.~\ref{app-VII}).
 However, our solution is divergent at two time-dependent positions.
 In addition, it does not directly apply to the quantum regime, $\lambda\neq 0$, because the dependence of $V(x,t)$ on $\lambda$ is not analytical.
 This is due to the exponential factor in Eq.~(\ref{eq-fFT-mt}) leading to divergent NcFT coefficients $f_T(k_x,k_p)$ in the limit of large wavevectors, $k^2_x+k_p^2\to\infty$, for any $\lambda\neq 0$.
-We eliminate these unphysical features by smoothing out the target Floquet Hamiltonian applying a convolution with a gaussian kernel with standard deviation $\sigma$, cf. Fig.~\ref{Figures-EllipticalPotential}(a).
-For $\sigma$ above a threshold, $\sigma>\sqrt{\lambda/2}$, the NcFT spectrum $f_T(k_x,k_p)$ becomes integrable and, thus, leads to a smooth solution for $V(x,t)$, cf. Fig.~\ref{Figures-EllipticalPotential}(b) and the closed expression in the Appendix~F. This implies that we can implement a potential step that is arbitrarily sharp when compared to the typical dimensions of the phase-space well, but should remain smooth on the scale of the oscillator quantum fluctuations.
-We point out that a sharp boundary narrower than quantum fluctuations ($\sigma<\sqrt{\lambda/2}$) does exist (Hamiltonian matrix elements in Fock presentation are well defined, see Appendix~B and Appendix F) but cannot be realised by our present method.
+We remove these unphysical features by smoothing out the target Floquet Hamiltonian by applying a convolution with a Gaussian kernel with standard deviation $\sigma$, cf. Fig.~\ref{Figures-EllipticalPotential}(a).
+For $\sigma$ above a threshold, $\sigma>\sqrt{\lambda/2}$, the NcFT spectrum $f_T(k_x,k_p)$ becomes integrable and, thus, leads to a smooth solution for $V(x,t)$, cf. Fig.~\ref{Figures-EllipticalPotential}(b) and the closed expression in the App.~\ref{app-VII}.
+This implies that we can implement a potential step that is arbitrarily sharp compared to the typical dimensions of phase-space well, but should remain smooth on the scale of the oscillator quantum fluctuations.
+Note that Floquet Hamiltonians with sharper boundaries ($\sigma<\sqrt{\lambda/2}$) are well-defined but cannot be realized using our method (see App.~\ref{app-II} and App.~\ref{app-VII}).
 The spectrum and first few eigenmodes are also shown in Fig.~\ref{Figures-EllipticalPotential}(c).
 The latter are squeezed non-gaussian states.